Dan-choi-2001/APLASTIC-Q-rework/README.md

 ## Extract downloaded data in this folder

 ## How to use
-`train.ipynb`: contain Prepare Data, APLASTIC-Q Models and train function
+[train.ipynb](train.ipynb): contain Prepare Data, APLASTIC-Q Models and train function

-`inference.ipynb`: to test with your own image
+[inference.ipynb](inference.ipynb): to test with your own image